-ln -s /dev/fnvg/fn\cache0 cache0
+ln -s /dev/zvol/rdisk/fnzfs/zone1/fn\cache0 /fnsw/dev/1/cache0

-Important: The filenet.links file contents shown below are examples ONLY.
+Important: The filenet.links file contents shown here are examples ONLY.
 (The links you create must reflect the actual allocation of the volumes on your system.)
 In the filenet.links file, you MUST have unique logical volume assignments for all partitions.
 (Verify that no two partitions share the same logical volume assignment and that no partition is assigned to a logical volume occupied by the any part of the operating system.)

-Your file might look similar to the following example:
+Your file might look similar to one of the following examples: